 Submit Affidavit of Support

 The Affidavit of Support Form verifies your willingness to financially commit to attending the University of Maine at Presque Isle and requires evidence that you have funding available to the meet the total expenses of one academic year.
 The Affidavit of Support is included in your acceptance packet and is also available to download here.
 This form will be used to issue the student's Form I-20.
 Form I-20's are mailed out 90 days before the start of school.
-Please return this form by faxing to Jessica Blackstone at 207-768-9777.
+Please return this form by faxing to Jessica Winslow at 207-768-9777.